 Ask me what social network I recommend to B2C companies, and it would be Facebook and/or Instagram followed by Pinterest and/or Twitter.
-For B2B companies, it would be LinkedIn followed by Twitter or Facebook.
+For B2B businesses, it would be LinkedIn followed by Twitter or Facebook.
 Clearly it’s easy to lose site of Twitter for marketing amongst newer and sexier rivals.
-But as a 2nd or 3rd social network for A/B testing, I will always recommend Twitter as an option.
-I hope after checking out these Twitter user statistics, you will also see why and how you can use Twitter in your marketing efforts.
+But as a 2nd or 3rd social network for A/B testing, I will always recommend it as an option.
+I hope after checking out these Twitter user statistics, you will also see why and how you can use Twitter in your B2B marketers efforts.

-Furthermore, for those that have seen me speak, you know that Twitter, like Instagram, gives you the ability to engage with other Twitter users as if you were a person and not a business.
-This means that, unlike Facebook or LinkedIn, company accounts can do a lot more things using organic social media without necessarily paying to play, although Paid Social will help accelerate your marketing on any platform.
+Furthermore, for those that have seen me speak, you know that Twitter, like Instagram, gives you the ability to engage with other users as if you were a person and not a business to prompt user growth – a fact that prolific tweeters take advantage of.
+This means that, unlike Facebook or LinkedIn, company accounts can do a lot more using organic social media without necessarily paying to play, although Paid Social will help accelerate B2B content marketers’ efforts on any platform.

 While it’s not as sexy as TikTok, Twitter continues to be in the news.
-After all, our currently-controversial President Trump is an avid Twitter user.
-He is famous for using the social media platform to present his ideas to the American people without going through the media or even his Press Secretary.
-In addition, the news often publishes Twitter exchanges between the President and other world leaders, in particular Kim Jong Un.
+After all, our still-controversial former President Trump has long been an avid user.
+He is famous for being among the most prolific tweeters out there and using the social media platform to present his ideas to the American people without going through the media or even his Press Secretary.
+In addition, the news often publishes exchanges between the President and other world leaders – in particular, Kim Jong Un.

 At the same time, there are a lot of people who think that Twitter is passé.
-After all, the platform doesn’t have a huge number of members, all things considered in relation to other social networks.
-However, as we will see from these Twitter user statistics, there’s a lot more to this story.
+After all, the platform doesn’t have huge member numbers in relation to other social networks.
+However, as we will see from these Twitter user statistics, there’s a lot more to this story and Twitter’s role as a digital marketing tool.
 In fact, Twitter is as influential as ever, especially as it leverages its value as one of the few places people can openly discuss politics – and anything, really.

 Twitter user statistics basics: Demographics

-Like many social media networks, Twitter has a wide variety of people using the platform.
-Granted, there are many fewer Twitter members than Facebook members, but its demographics are very interesting.
-Let’s take a look at a few.
+Like many social media networks, Twitter has a wide variety of people using the platform, from female internet users still attending school to older internet users eager to follow their favorite politicians.
+Granted, there are many fewer Twitter members than Facebook members, but Twitter’s demographics are very interesting.
+Let’s take a look at a few key numbers for Twitter’s social media statistics.

-This is about the same saturation as LinkedIn.
-And like LinkedIn, Twitter is an older social network that’s had plenty of time to mature.
+The number of people using Twitter on a monthly basis is about the same saturation as LinkedIn.
+Like LinkedIn, Twitter is an older social network that’s had plenty of time to mature.

 Also, keep in mind that:

 It has been pointed out by several sources that this method of counting subscribers is unique.
 Other social networks will tell you how many people log in every month, but don’t take into account whether or not they view advertisements on the platform.
-That’s Twitter’s definition of “monetizable,” and it helps us as marketers know how big our potential audience really is.
+That’s Twitter’s definition of “monetizable,” and it helps us as marketers know how big our potential audience who use Twitter on a daily basis really is.

-Statista points out that the second and third-highest numbers of active users come from Japan and the UK, respectively.
-It’s worthy of note that all three countries have a very high average income, and are among the most internet-connected in the world.
+Statista points out that the second and third-highest numbers of active users come from Japan and India, respectively, and there seems to be a steady quarter increase in these numbers.
+It’s worthy to note that the first two countries have a very high average income, and are among the most internet-connected in the world.

 It’s also noteworthy that,

-While this is definitely not the huge number of adults who use Facebook or Instagram, that’s still a lot of potential customers for you to reach through the platform.
-Lastly, it’s worth mentioning that the influence of Twitter goes far beyond just its users.
-Unlike Facebook, Twitter sees a lot of people viewing its pages who don’t have an account, or who aren’t logged into their account when checking it.
-One reason for this is the hugely influential people who have a Twitter presence, as well as the concise nature of posts.
+While this is definitely not the huge number of adults who use Facebook or Instagram, that’s still a lot of active users (and potential customers) for you to reach through the platform.
+Lastly, it’s worth mentioning that the influence of Twitter goes far beyond just Twitter demographics.
+Unlike Facebook, Twitter sees a lot of people viewing its pages and racking up video views who don’t have an account, or who aren’t logged into their account when checking it.
+One reason for this is the hugely influential people who have a Twitter presence, as well as the concise nature of posts, which makes Twitter unique among other social platforms.

-This is a fact that seems to be largely independent of the national origin of each user.
-While it’s definitely true that in developing countries only the better-off have internet access consistently enough for social media usage, we must remember that wealthy countries also have the most Twitter users.
+This particular set of Twitter statistics seems to be largely independent of the national origin of each user.
+While it’s definitely true that in developing countries only the better-off have internet access consistently enough for social media usage, we must remember that wealthy countries also have the most users on social media platforms like Twitter.

-With this in mind, here are the raw numbers:
+With this in mind, here are the raw Twitter user statistics:

-I’d be interested to know if “world leaders” includes local politicians, but we do know that national-level leaders from most countries are represented.
+I’d be interested to know if “world leaders” includes local politicians, but we do know that national-level leaders from most countries are represented in Twitter demographics.
 Where else would you find Kim Jong Un?
 Most avenues of communication are restricted for North Koreans.
 Iran has some movers and shakers here, as does China and Russia.
 This is one reason why controversy is allowed on Twitter.
-This allowance means that world leaders have a place to express themselves somewhere that the entire world can easily access.
+This allowance means that world leaders have a place to express themselves somewhere that the entire world can easily access–a Twitter strategy that is frequently employed with both disastrous and beneficial results.

 Verified accounts are those where Twitter has verified account ownership, and if we’re honest with ourselves, we’ll admit that journalists are some of the most influential people out there.
-After all, they tell us what’s going on in the world.
+After all, they tell us what’s going on in the world, from discussing politics to delivering tweets about sports.
 As a result of this high concentration of journalists, Twitter is often used to break news from around the world.
 Even when it isn’t broken here, a lot of people will see the news pop up in their feed before seeing it on TV or their favorite news service.

 Speaking of which,